About the book

 About the Author

-Michelle Aristizabal, MD FACOG is a board-certified General Obstetrician and Gynecologist in Montclair, NJ.
-She runs a busy, private practice with a special focus on supporting women who desire low-intervention, unmedicated births.
+Michelle Aristizabal, MD FACOG is a board-certified General Obstetrician and Gynecologist in Scottsdale, AZ.
+She leads a unique private practice with a special focus on supporting women who desire low-intervention, unmedicated births, with a wellness focused model of care.
+She is also the Medical Director for the Renewal Center for Birth, a free-standing birthing center.
 Dr. Aristizabal earned her medical degree from the University of Arizona and completed her obstetrics training at Saint Barnabas Medical Center in Livingston, NJ.
-As an attending physician, she has worked tirelessly to expand the acceptance of natural birth practices within her local medical community and educates medical students and resident physicians in alternative labor management techniques.
+As an attending physician in both Montclair, NJ and Scottsdale, AZ, she has worked tirelessly to expand the acceptance of natural birth practices within her local medical community for the last decade and has helped over 3000 women birth their babies on their terms.